taylortrujeque/Taylor-CV/cv.md

 - Enhanced student comprehension by employing diverse teaching methods and incorporating multimedia resources.

 March 2024 - May 2024
-**Substitute Teacher**, Education Solutions Servcies
+**Substitute Teacher**, Education Solutions Services

 - Enhanced classroom management by implementing positive reinforcement strategies and maintaining clear expectations for behavior.
 - Promoted a collaborative learning environment group through projects and peer-to-peer activities, fostering teamwork and communication skills.
 - Developed strong rapport with students through  consistent encouragement and support, fostering a positive learning atmosphere conducive to academic growth.

 September 2020 - February 2024
-**Office Manager**,DAT Lawn Care
+**Office Manager**, DAT Lawn Care

 - Enhanced customer satisfaction by streamlining support processes and implementing new strategies.
-- Established workflow processes, monitored daily productivity, and implemented modifications to improve overall performance of personnel.                                  - Implemented new software tools for streamlined project management, increasing efficiency in task completion across teams.
+- Established workflow processes, monitored daily productivity, and implemented modifications to improve overall performance of personnel.
+- Implemented new software tools for streamlined project management, increasing efficiency in task completion across teams.
 - Increased accuracy in financial reporting by implementing robust accounting practices and attention to detail in data entry tasks.